MicrosoftDocs/cpp-docs/docs/dotnet/sort-heap-stl-clr.md

 ```

 ## Remarks
- This function behaves the same as the STL function `sort_heap`.
+ This function behaves the same as the C++ Standard Library function `sort_heap`.
 For more information, see [sort_heap](http://msdn.microsoft.com/Library/4a16b2ef-a1b4-4c80-823b-3e4bf06b2481).

 ## Requirements
  **Header:** \<cliext/algorithm>